Estimated reading time: 15 minutes

 Teach Children Financial Literacy

-He will also be the successor of this business that I started in 2012, “Canadian Budget Binder‘ if he wants to continue blogging.
+He will also be the successor of this business I started in 2012, “Canadian Budget Binder‘ if he wants to continue blogging.

-There will also be many other assets and investments coming his way as the years go on and we’ll have to talk to him about all of this.
+There will also be many other assets and investments coming his way as the years go on, and we’ll have to talk to him about all of this.

-We’re still young too so who knows what the future holds for our family.
+We’re still young, too, so who knows what the future holds for our family.

 Starting a family-oriented business venture is a great way to keep wealth in the family.

-Have your children work in the family business if they are interested and teach them everything they need to know.
+If interested, have your children work in the family business and teach them everything they need to know.

 Investing is a great way to create wealth for yourselves and generational wealth for your successors or heirs who will be around when you’re gone.